venkatra/snowflake-inspector/README.md

 ##### __View : Relation among tables__

 The tables can have foreign key relationships, however snowflake does not enforce them.
-Irrespective of foreign key relationships, tables gets joined and thier usage can be interpreted based on the query statement.
+Irrespective of foreign key relationships, tables gets joined and their usage can be interpreted based on the query statement.
 These join may occur due to natural matching keys, example ids or not so natural keys ,like using the like /in operators.

 Inspecting issued query statements provides a way of determine the relationships among tables.
 They could answer queries